Stravinsky's The Soldier's Tale

 Age: under 14s must be accompanied by an adult.

-Seating: This show will be performed in the round with the orchestra in the centre.
-Select your own seat isn’t available when booking online so if you’ve got a specific spot in mind then give Box Office a call.
+Seating: This show is performed in the round with the orchestra in the centre.
+Select your own seat isn’t available when booking online so if you’ve got a specific spot in mind give our Box Office a call.

 What you'll hear